-- Bathtub measurement cannot be performed for the following cases. - When the module being used is MU196040A - When Burst is selected for Pattern Sequence on the Misc1 tab - When Auto Adjust is set to ON - When $\mathbf{OFF}$ is selected for $\mathbf{Auto}\ \mathbf{Sync}$ on the $\mathbf{Result}\ \mathrm{tab}$ - When the Input tab is grouped together with the other tab - When CDR is selected for Clock Input on the Input tab - For accuracy, start Bathtub measurement after the operations below. - Execute G Output tab / Delay / Calibration of PPG. - Turn off 🔄 Output tab / Delay / Jitter Input of PPG.
+- Bathtub measurement cannot be performed for the following cases. - When the module being used is MU196040A - When MU196040B-x41 is not installed in the module being used - When Burst is selected for Pattern Sequence on the Misc1 tab - When Auto Adjust is set to ON - When OFF is selected for Auto Sync on the Result tab - When the Input tab is grouped together with the other tab - When CDR is selected for Clock Input on the Input tab - For accuracy, start Bathtub measurement after the operations below. - Execute G Output tab / Delay / Calibration of PPG. - Turn off 🖪 Output tab / Delay / Jitter Input of PPG.